-Born in 1944 in Amsterdam, Yoyo grew up in a nearby commuter village, with parents who were both born and raised in the East-Indies (where her grandparents had emigrated to at the beginning of the first World War) – with influences from Christianity, Buddhism, Hinduism, Islam and Pantheism.
+Born in 1944 in Amsterdam, Yoyo grew up in a nearby commuter village, with parents who were both born and raised in the East-Indies (where her grandparents had emigrated to at the beginning of the first World War) – with influences from Christianity, Buddhism, Hinduism, Islam Pantheism and Taoism.

 The divorce of her parents in 1950 left her mother with four children: she was the eldest (6), the youngest just born.